naconnors/ambi-go/README.md

-# Ambi-go
+# Ambi

-Ambi-go is an Golang-based web service that presents a frontend to display real time ambient room conditions like temperature, humidity, pressure, air quality, dust concentration, etc. It uses the Bulma CSS framework for some attractive base UI components.
+Ambi is an Golang-based web service that presents a frontend to display real time ambient room conditions like temperature, humidity, pressure, air quality, dust concentration, etc. It uses the Bulma CSS framework for some attractive base UI components.
 ## Install Postgresql